adamlgreen/adamlgreen.github.io/questions.md

 #### Causality
 * How great a reduction in disease incidence could we achieve with widespread IVF + PGD using our current PGS?
 How great would this be if PGS's reached peak predictive value (i.e., SNP-heritability estimates)?
 * In what sense do PGS get at causal variants?
+If PGS predict traits of interest, does this question really matter?

 #### Genetic Correlations
 * A priori, should we expect it to be possible to select against disease traits without adverse effects?
 That is, can we perturb a complex, multidimensional system like the human genome without throwing everything out of whack?